dgryski/go-perfbook/performance.md

 These are all clear examples of "do less work" at the data structure level.
 They all cost space.

+We will talk more about data layouts later.

 Trade space for time:
   - smaller data structures: pack things, compress data structures in memory
   - precompute things you need (size of a linked list)